unkreative/obsidian/sherlock gnomes.md

 Dr. Mortimer goes home upon arrival, while Sir Henry and Watson meet the butler, Barrymore.
 In awe of his family's past, Sir Henry looks at the wall portraits.
 Given the melancholy atmosphere in Baskerville Hall, Sir Henry acknowledges his uncle's anxiety during dinner.
 Watson hears a woman crying that night.

 Summary of Chapter 7.
 Watson and Sir Henry agree that in sunlight, the manor's atmosphere appears less ominous the next morning, but they both heard a woman sob the night before.
-They must be wrong, Barrymore claims, because his wife was not crying.
 However, Mrs. Barrymore's eyes are red and swollen, as if she had just cried, when Watson comes across them.
 Watson decides to make sure that the trick Holmes used to determine that Barrymore was in Devonshire actually worked as planned after pondering why Barrymore would lie and why his wife would cry.
 The postmaster's messenger, on the other hand, reveals that he gave Mrs. Barrymore the cable instead.

 Watson meets Jack Stapleton, an entomologist on the lookout for butterflies, as he makes his way back to Baskerville Hall.
-Stapleton is aware of Holmes and Watson and seems interested in the case that he must be investigating; Watson, on the other hand, keeps his identity a secret.
-Stapleton describes the area, pointing out the dangers of the moor as well as the Neolithic stone hut ruins.
-When they watch from a distance as a pony drowns in Grimpen Mire, they feel the danger.
-A loud moan abruptly interrupts their conversation.
-Even though Stapleton asserts that it could just as easily be the sound of a rare bird, he suggests that the locals might attribute the sound to the hound.

 At the point when Stapleton pursues a butterfly, his sister, an extraordinary marvel, who seems to be her sibling, botches Watson for Sir Henry and cautions him to leave the region.
 Chapter 8: Watson discovers that Stapleton was a schoolmaster at Merripit House.
 Although Holmes only asked for the facts, Watson begins his report by describing the bleak and lonely moor.
 Watson continues, "The escaped convict has probably fled the area because he could not survive for that long without food."
 Beryl Stapleton's brother does not appear to agree with the romantic interest Sir Henry appears to have developed in her.
 Watson adds that Sir Henry apologized to Barrymore for asking him where he was when Holmes's cable arrived by giving him his old tweed suit.
 Despite Barrymore's wife's continued distress, Watson maintains his suspicion of her.
 Dr. Watson also says he met Mr. Frankland, a friendly but litigious man who uses a telescope to look for the escaped convict on the moor.